-Our lives are busy, stressful, on-the-go and fast paced.
-Eating while on your computer, texting your friend to plan the weekend and thinking about your finances, seems like an ordinary day for most of us.
+Our lives are busy, stressful, on-the-go and fast-paced.
+Eating while on your computer, texting your friend to plan the weekend and thinking about your finances seems like an ordinary day for most of us.
 With our hectic lifestyles, should we not take advantage of yoga meditation, take a moment to pause and reflect on our breath?
-Expand our mind, and just be?
+Expand our minds, and just be?

 A Union between the Mind and Body

-It is when we experience something with our body and mind that we begin to fully understand.
-The practice of yoga creates a union between the mind and body connecting us more fully with our spiritual selves – an experience that is in the moment, rewarding and true.
-Through this practice, you are awakening your potential, both physically and mentally.
+When we experience something with our body and mind, we begin to fully understand.
+The practice of yoga creates a union between the mind and body, connecting us more fully with our spiritual selves – an experience that is in the moment, rewarding and authentic.
+Through this practice, you awaken your potential, both physically and mentally.
 This allows you to understand and truly feel how everything in the universe is connected, starting with your mind, body and soul.

-As you move your body through specific postures, breathing techniques and meditation, you are guided towards a state of tranquility, mindfulness and concentration.
-This experience creates a sense of unity and oneness that helps your mind and body feel its connection to the rest of the universe.
-It is through this connection that you stabilize and lift yourself out of depression, anxiety, anger and pain.
+As you move your body through specific postures, breathing techniques and meditation, you are guided towards a state of tranquillity, mindfulness and concentration.
+This experience creates a sense of unity and oneness that helps your mind and body feel their connection to the rest of the universe.
+Through this connection, you stabilize and lift yourself out of depression, anxiety, anger, and pain.

 Yoga and Fitness

 Aside from its mediation benefits, there are also fitness benefits to yoga.
-Including a balance of poses in your routine will help build strength, stamina, and flexibility along with breath-work that allows you to develop body awareness.
+Including a balance of poses in your routine will help build strength, stamina, flexibility, and breathwork that allows you to develop body awareness.

-Standing poses such as the Mountain pose, Warrior poses, Chair pose, Standing Forward Bend and Tree pose benefit your body by strengthening your legs, abdominal and buttocks.
-Through these moves, your muscles and joints are strengthened and your body fights to keep its balance.
-Standing poses also improve your flexibility because as you go through these moves you loosen your muscles by constantly stretching and holding.
-Standing postures also create body awareness, helping you keep you core tight, opening up your chest and improving your breath.
-While you perform these moves, you are kept aware of your posture and pose.
+Standing poses such as the Mountain pose, Warrior poses, Chair pose, Standing Forward Bend, and Tree pose benefit your body by strengthening your legs, abdominal and buttocks.
+Your muscles and joints are supported through these moves, and your body fights to keep its balance.
+Standing poses also improve your flexibility because as you go through these moves, you loosen your muscles by constantly stretching and holding.
+Standing postures also create body awareness, helping you keep your core tight, opening up your chest and improving your breath.
+While performing these moves, you are kept aware of your posture and pose.
 These benefits are not for the yoga studio only.
-The main benefit of yoga is how it prepares and builds your body over time, to make it strong, stable, and flexible.
+The main advantage of yoga is preparing and building your body overtime to make it strong, stable, and flexible.
 This allows your body to stay away from injury, pain, and fatigue.

-If you have specific fitness goals in mind, yoga can still help you.
-If you are new to yoga, your body will struggle in the beginning of your practice.
-Yoga is challenging, and can cause discomfort, but no one said it’s going to be easy.
-As your body adjusts itself you begin to feel the improvements in your posture and form.
-For those who do wish to reach a specific fitness level, it will benefit you to add other forms of exercise to stay fit.
-Many professional athletes keep yoga in their routine, in addition to their training to prevent injury, improve flexibility and performance.
+If you have specific fitness goals, yoga can still help you.
+If you are new to yoga, your body will struggle at the beginning of your practice.
+Yoga is challenging and can cause discomfort, but no one said it would be easy.
+As your body adjusts itself, you begin to feel your posture and form improvements.
+For those who wish to reach a specific fitness level, it will benefit you to add other forms of exercise to stay fit.
+Many professional athletes keep yoga in their routine and their training to prevent injury and improve flexibility and performance.

 How Yoga Benefits Your Fitness

-There are also benefits to yoga that not only transform your mind and body, but your entire life.
-Yoga meditation are lifestyle choices that achieve a state of calmness and balance.
-The union between the mind and body help you fight depression, improve body pain and allow you to sleep better.
-Yoga improves fitness performance, giving you a sculpted body that not only looks great, but also feels great.
+There are also benefits to yoga that transform your mind and body and your entire life.
+Yoga meditation is a lifestyle choice that achieves a state of calmness and balance.
+The union between the mind and body helps you fight depression, improve body pain, and allow you to sleep better.
+Additionally, yoga improves fitness performance, giving you a sculpted body that looks great and feels great.

 Have you ever found yourself running around aimlessly, doing several tasks all at the same time?
 It happens to all of us.
-Sometimes our busy schedules clutter our mind, not allowing us to be productive.
-Yoga meditation put things into perspective allowing you to realize that your mind and body need a break.
-A pause that allows you to focus on your breath, get in touch with your inner-self and to take a break from all the chaos.
-If your excuse is the lack of time, then you’re the perfect candidate.
-Taking a few hours out of your week to focus on your mind and body, will prepare you to fight stress and gain focus to achieve everything on that to-do list.
-Because sometimes by spending more time on our health and well-being, we can go back with more strength and focus.
+Sometimes our busy schedules clutter our minds, not allowing us to be productive.
+Yoga meditation puts things into perspective, allowing you to realize that your mind and body need a break.
+A pause enables you to focus on your breath, get in touch with your inner-self, and break from all the chaos.
+If your excuse is the lack of time, you’re the perfect candidate.
+Taking a few hours out of your week to focus on your mind and body will prepare you to fight stress and gain focus to achieve everything on that to-do list.
+Because sometimes, by spending more time on our health and well-being, we can return with more strength and direction.
 So let’s breathe, focus and keep our eyes open.

 Why You Should Meditate?

-There are practices that can help you gain the skills you need to deal with the challenges in your daily life, bringing happiness, joy and ease.
+Some practices can help you gain the skills you need to deal with the challenges in your daily life, bringing happiness, joy and ease.
 Meditation doesn’t have to take hours.
 Here’s a simple yet effective practice that can transform the way you think, helping you stay focused on your breath and the present moment.
 Give it a try and tell us what you think.

 The Open Eye Meditation

-There are many meditation routines that require you to close your eyes.
+Many meditation routines require you to close your eyes.
 With this practice, your eyes remain open throughout.
-In the beginning you will feel discomfort and a lack of focus.
+In the beginning, you will feel discomfort and a lack of focus.
 It’s natural!
 Your mind and body will take time to adjust to this routine.

-Whereas other meditation routines help you escape your thoughts and the present moment, this simple, yet effective routine accomplishes quite the opposite.
+Whereas other meditation routines help you escape your thoughts and the present moment, this simple yet effective routine accomplishes quite the opposite.
 The open-eye meditation will allow you to focus on your breath and become conscious of the present moment.
-Over time you will begin to see changes in your attitude as you begin to value and appreciate the power of the present moment.
+Over time you will begin to see changes in your attitude as you value and appreciate the power of the present moment.

 Keep in Mind that Form Matters

-Form is key!
+The form is critical!
 Keep your eyes open and look directly in front of you (about 4 feet).
 Slightly tilt your head without lowering your gaze.
-Keep a proper posture, with a straight spine, but try to keep your body open at the same time.
+Keep a proper posture, with a straight spine, but try to keep your body open simultaneously.
 Your shoulders are rolled back; your feet are on the ground, feeling the earth beneath you.
-If you are on the floor, sit on a cushion and cross your legs.
+Sit on a cushion and cross your legs if you are on the floor.
 Keep your palms on your thighs, your eyes open and breathe as you would normally.

-Breathe: No one said it’s easy, but there are ways to improve.
-When your thoughts begin to drift, and your posture loses its form, redirect your breath- inhale and exhale.
+No one said it’s easy, but there are ways to improve.
+When your thoughts begin to drift and your posture loses its form, redirect your breath- inhale and exhale.
 Appreciate the present moment.
 We often take our breath for granted.

-Don’t judge your thoughts: You will find yourself thinking about your day, your to-do lists, the fights you may have had, what to eat for lunch and so on.
-Be gentle with yourself.
+You will find yourself thinking about your day, your to-do lists, the fights you may have had, what to eat for lunch, etc. Be gentle with yourself.
 Instead, breathe in and out and redirect your focus and energy.
 With every exhale, let go of all the built-up tension.

-Don’t be overly ambitious: In the beginning you will find it difficult to stay focused.
+In the beginning, you will find it challenging to stay focused.
 You will pray for time to pass.
-Begin with a five minute routine.
+Begin with a five-minute routine.
 As you improve your focus and posture, you will be able to increase your meditation duration.

-Stay disciplined: Five minutes may even be difficult.
+Five minutes may even be difficult.
 It’s not easy to train your mind and body to focus on your breath.
-Over time, you will begin to see and feel the benefits of meditation in all areas of your life.
+But, over time, you will begin to see and feel the benefits of meditation in all areas of your life.
 Remember, discipline brings joy.

 Open-eye meditation will improve your appreciation for the present moment.
-There is a tremendous power in our breath.
+There is tremendous power in our breath.
 With every exhale, we can shift and redirect our mind and body, helping us improve our focus to find peace from within.
-With open-eye meditation, you are choosing to face the world and your inner self.
-We spend so much of our time looking outside of us, and by dedicating time for a yoga meditation routine, we are inviting ourselves to look within.
-The end all is to control your breath, because once you control your breath, you can control absolutely anything.
+With open-eye meditation, you choose to face the world and your inner self.
+We spend so much of our time looking outside of us, and by dedicating time to a yoga meditation routine, we invite ourselves to look within.
+The end-all is to control your breath because you can handle absolutely anything once you hold your breath.

-Interested to ream more of the similar articles, click here to jump to our Sports & Fitness category!
+Interested to read more similar articles?
+Click here to jump to our Sports & Fitness category!

-We want to hear from you: comment below to share your thoughts with us.
+We want to hear from you: comment below to share your thoughts.